 I’m interested to hear your thoughts on finding the right people for risk identification, and furthermore, the general issue about respect and trust for the ERM professional.
 Please feel free to leave a comment below or join the conversation on LinkedIn.

-And if you’re struggling to get the people you need for successful risk identification, or would like more help in getting the results you need from ERM, please contact me to discuss how you can provide value to your organization’s leadership.
+And if you’re struggling to get the people you need for successful risk identification, or would like more help in getting the results you need from ERM, please consider adding your name to my consulting and coaching waitlist.